tgolsson/repro-flycheck-inconsistent/README.md

  common.proto     3   1 error           Package name "MyPackage" should be lower_snake.case, such as "my_package". (buf)
  common.proto     3   1 error           Package name "MyPackage" should be suffixed with a correctly formed version, such as "MyPackage.v1". (buf)
 ```

+Which are the issues being ignored by `buf.yaml`.

 This is the checker definition: